 Learn what a developmental delay is.

 Being slower than other kids to meet developmental milestones isn’t always a reason to worry.
 Minor differences can be typical.
-But when kids are consistently behind in gaining many skills expected by a certain age, that’s considered a developmental delay.
+But when kids are consistently behind in gaining many skills expected by a certain age, that’s considered a

 Talk with your child’s health care provider.